mpcnat/100-days-of-code/log.md

 ### Day 3: January 3, 2018

-**Today's Progress:** Finished to challenge 91, to get ahead of Vic, may need to continue today to finish JQuery
+**Today's Progress:** Finished to challenge 91, to get ahead of Vic, may need to continue today to finish JQuery, didn't do anymore today

+### Day 3: January 3, 2018

+**Today's Progress:** Finished to challenge 109 and now on projects

 ---